 In addition to regular state UI benefits and extended benefits there are federal UI benefit programs for previous federal employees of military and government agencies.
 Like interstate claims, states act as agents for the federal government in administering these programs.
-Federal guidelines also direct states on how to coordinate UI with other programs, including temporary disability insurance, workers' compensation, public old age insurance, and private pensions.36
+Federal guidelines also direct states on how to coordinate UI with other programs, including temporary disability insurance, workers' compensation, public old age insurance, and private pensions.

 The strongest link between UI and another program is via the work test that is administered in many states by the public employment service (ES).
 That is, in order to retain UI eligibility, beneficiaries must demonstrate an active job search, which in many states requires registration with and use of ES services.
 The 1935 federal statues required state UI claims to be filed in public ES offices.
 The implicit idea was to emphasize re-employment.
-Federal legislation establishing the Worker Profiling and Re-employment Services system in 1993 strengthened the UI-ES link, a relationship that should continue to grow as ES offices transform themselves to serve a central role as one-stop career centres under the Workforce Investment Act of 1998.37 The UI link to reemployment through retraining is permitted by state commissioner job-search waivers granted to individuals referred to approved training programs.
-Worksearch exemption is also granted to people permitted to pursue self-employment under UI laws in seven states authorized by provisions of the federal North American Free Trade Agreement (NAFTA) of 1993.38 when states feared handicapping competitive possibilities for resident employers by imposing taxes.
-Economic theorists like William Hoyt have shown the structure of federal-state relations: (i) induces higher UI tax rates in states with more labour force members, (ii) causes a positive relationship between taxes in neighbouring states, and (iii) has bigger spillover UI tax effects from larger neighbouring states.39
+Federal legislation establishing the Worker Profiling and Re-employment Services system in 1993 strengthened the UI-ES link, a relationship that should continue to grow as ES offices transform themselves to serve a central role as one-stop career centres under the Workforce Investment Act of 1998.
+The UI link to reemployment through retraining is permitted by state commissioner job-search waivers granted to individuals referred to approved training programs.
+Worksearch exemption is also granted to people permitted to pursue self-employment under UI laws in seven states authorized by provisions of the federal North American Free Trade Agreement (NAFTA) of 1993.

+During the Great Depression the federal-state UI system paved the constitutional path for federal involvement in state employment policy at a time when states feared handicapping competitive possibilities for resident employers by imposing taxes.
+Economic theorists like William Hoyt have shown the structure of federal-state relations: (i) induces higher UI tax rates in states with more labour force members, (ii) causes a positive relationship between taxes in neighbouring states, and (iii) has bigger spillover UI tax effects from larger neighbouring states.